 Before we get into interop scenarios, there is one last scenario that can be supported on Microsoft Teams meeting room devices that might meet your needs without interop, and that’s joining another organisation’s scheduled Teams meetings from your own meeting room devices.

-Teams Meeting Join between Organisations – Without Interop
+Teams Meeting Join between Organisations – Without Video Interop

 Assuming the above invite was sent to one of your native Microsoft Teams Rooms, a simple Join button would appear on your device, ensuring the meeting join workflow is simple and straightforward.
 We refer to this as One Touch Dial (OTD)